sandra-calvo/smarthomes/README.md

   - Create a free account www.bluemix.net

   ## Introduction

+This guide shows how to create a Smart Home application using Thingsee sensors and IBM Cloud.

 **IBM Cloud** is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS).